Health care information forms

 See the Calculating and reporting the payment page for more information.

 Individuals who purchase coverage through the Health Insurance Marketplace may be eligible for advance payments of the premium tax credit.
-The Marketplace uses information individual provide about their projected income, address, and family composition for the year to estimate the amount of the premium tax credit that the individuals would be allowed on their tax return.
-Individuals then had an option to take all or some of the advance payments of the premium tax credit paid directly to their insurer to lower their monthly premiums.
+The Marketplace uses information individuals provide about their projected income, address, and family composition for the year to estimate the amount of advance payments of the premium tax credit.
+Individuals then have an option to take all or some of the advance payments of the premium tax credit paid directly to their insurer to lower their monthly premiums.

 Individuals who chose to have advance credit payments sent to their insurer must file a federal income tax return, even if otherwise not required to file and complete Form 8962, Premium Tax Credit (PTC) (PDF) to claim the premium tax credit and reconcile the advance credit payments with the premium tax credit allowed.
 If the amount is less than the actual premium tax credit, the taxpayer will get the difference as a higher refund or lower tax due.
 If the advance credit payments that were paid to their health care providers were more than the actual credit, they may need to pay the difference with their tax returns.
 The completed Form 8962 must be filed with the federal income tax return.
 Filing your return without Form 8962 will delay your refund and may affect future advance credit payments.